RockNCode/survivor/README.md

-# Football League Spreadsheet Automation
+# Survivor Liga MX

-This project provides a set of Google Apps Script functions (`macros.gs`) designed to automate the management of a football league spreadsheet.
+This project provides a set of Google Apps Script functions (`macros.gs`) designed to automate the management of a Liga MX spreadsheet.
 It includes features such as initializing player regions, updating points and lives based on match results, and displaying rankings.
 Additionally, it fetches football match results using football-api.

 ## Features